Become a Member of RSF USAREAD MORE

 Send your resume and cover letter to [email protected] with 2-3 writing samples.
 Resumes without cover letters or writing samples will not be considered.

-RSF North America has a Board of Directors and an Advisory Board.
+RSF USA has a Board of Directors and an Advisory Board.
 Our Board of Directors includes Maryam Banikarim (Chair), Christophe Deloire (Secretary), and Delphine Halgand (Treasurer).
 Click here to learn more information about our board.

 Reporters Without Borders